module-formation/formation-Deep-MLOps/docs/azure_ml/lesson3.md

 By default, the serve.py script will run and serve contents on `localhost:8000` - this is an important detail because **it is required as input in the Swagger UI page**.
 The value that is required in the Swagger UI is `http://localhost:8000/swagger.json`.
 Please notice that **you should use http instead of https**.

+**Note that since you change the port to 8080 here, the code to run `serve.py` is `python serve.py 8080`**

-Run both swagger.sh and serve.py to get Docker running locally serving Swagger so that you can interact with the deployed model Documentation.
-Use the `http://localhost/` and `http://localhost:8000/swagger.json`, to look at your swagger document and specifics of your model.
+Run first `serve.py` then `swagger.sh` to get Docker running locally serving Swagger so that you can interact with the deployed model Documentation.
+Use the `http://localhost:80/` and `http://localhost:8080/swagger.json`, to look at your swagger document and specifics of your model.

 !!! attention "Atention"